 The group signed with RCA Records Nashville in 1984 and released their self-titled album the same year.
 Their first album had multiple top 10 hits including "Let the Heartache Ride," and "(Back to the) Heartbreak Kid."
-But the band's real success came a couple years later with their second album, Wheels.
+But the band's real success came a couple of years later with their second album, Wheels.

-A brief reunion came in 1998 when the band recorded a few new songs for their Greatest Hits album.
+A brief reunion came in 1998 when the band recorded a few new songs for their Greatest Hits compilation.
 But by 2002, the entire group was back together again.
 A couple of years later they signed with Koch Records and released Still Restless, featuring "Feel My Way to You," which hit No. 29 on the charts.
 25 and Live was released a couple of years later exclusively through the band's website.

 Check restlessheartband.com to see if one of their upcoming dates is near you!

 This story originally ran on July 3, 2020.